frankwallis/plugin-typescript/README.md

 ```

 This will tell SystemJS to load all '.ts' files through plugin-typescript.
-See the example project contained within this repository for a working setup.
+See the example projects contained within this repository for a working setup.

 # Configuration #